 In a unanimous vote, the central bank’s Federal Open Market Committee (FOMC) determined that the time was right to move forward with raising the rates.
 “In view of realized and expected labor market conditions and inflation, the Committee decided to raise the target range for the federal funds rate to one-half to three-quarter percent,” said the FOMC in a statement.
 “The stance of monetary policy remains accommodative, thereby supporting some further strengthening in labor market conditions and a return to two percent inflation.”

 Immediately following the presidential election, in November 2016, mortgage rates began to rise.
 The day prior to the election rates for a 30 year fixed rate home mortgage were at 3.54%.
-In the 30 days since the election rates have risen 0.59% to 4.35%, a larger rise than we’ve seen in years.
-While the increase is not going to have an adverse impact on residential purchase transactions, it does have a devastating effect on refinance transactions.
+In the 30 days since the election rates rose 0.59% to 4.35%, a larger rise than we’ve seen in years.
+While the increase did not have an immediately adverse impact on residential purchase transactions, it had a devastating effect on refinance transactions.
 Corey Schwartz, President of Loanatik, said, “We have seen millions of dollars of residential refinance transactions fall out of our pipeline in the weeks following the election”.

 Representatives from Zillow echoed Mr. Schwart’z comments stating that Since November refinance requests have dropped by 32% on Zillow.